 The word psoriasis is from the Greek word psora, which means “itch” (Raychaudhuri et al. 61).
-According to a report by World Health Organization (WHO) in 2016, psoriasis “is a chronic, noncommunicable, painful, disfiguring and disabling disease for which there is no cure (so far) and with great negative impact on patients’ quality of life” (qtd 61).
-Psoriasis is a chronic (long term), immune-mediated inflammatory disease (IMID , a disease that lacks definitive etiology) that occurs from the hyperproliferation of skin cells, thus thickening the layer of skin, which causes erythema or redness, scaly silvery plaques, itching, and bleeding.
+Psoriasis is a long term, immune-mediated inflammatory disease (IMID , a disease that lacks definitive etiology) that occurs from the hyperproliferation of skin cells, thus thickening the layer of skin, which causes erythema or redness, scaly silvery plaques, itching, and bleeding.
 It is genetically inherited from a mother or father who has the disease.
 Psoriasis is not an unusual disorder; a prevalence of 2%-4%, with a peak incidence between 15 and 25 years age and without sex predilection, has been reported (45).

 Fig. 2.
 Common affected areas in psoriasis.
 “Main Features of Psoriasis.”Psoriasis E-Chart.HC-HealthComm, loc.
 63, http://www.hc-healthcomm.com

 The manifestation of psoriasis can be triggered by many factors.
-It can be triggered by exogenous (external) and endogenous (internal) environmental stimuli in genetically susceptible individuals.
-These factors include Group A streptococcal pharyngitis, viremia, allergic drug reaction, antimalarial drugs, lithium, beta blockers, interferon alpha, withdrawal of systemic corticosteroids, local trauma (Koebner’s phenomenon), and emotional stress, as these correlates with the onset or flares of psoriatic lesions (Weinberg 11).
+It can be triggered by external and internal environmental factors in genetically susceptible individuals.
+These factors include infections, drugs such as allergic drug reaction, antimalarial drugs, lithium, beta blockers, interferon alpha, withdrawal of systemic corticosteroids, local trauma (Koebner’s phenomenon), and emotional stress, as these correlates with the onset or flares of psoriatic lesions (Weinberg 11).
 These lesions are distributed symmetrically and frequently occur on the elbows, knees, lower back, and scalp.
 These plaques can be intensely pruritic and bleed when manipulated, referred to as Auspitz sign (12).
-Thus, emotional stress, drugs, and infections can trigger clinical signs and symptoms experienced by psoriatrics such as itching, bleeding, and lesion at the more prominent anatomical body sites such as the knees, elbows, back, and scalp as shown in fig. 2.
+Thus, emotional stress, drugs, and infections can trigger clinical signs and symptoms experienced by psoriatics such as itching, bleeding, and lesion at the more prominent body sites such as the knees, elbows, back, and scalp as shown in fig. 2.

 Fig. 3.
 Pathophysiology of psoriasis at a cellular level.
 “Evolution of Psoriasis and Immune Factors.”
 Psoriasis E-Chart.HC-HealthComm, loc.
 51, http://www.hc-healthcomm.com

-The author of this paper believes that in many diseases that most people suffer, it seemed psychological distress plays a huge role in the exacerbation of the disease.
-She also believes that stress is the main culprit in progressive psoriasis.
+In many diseases that most people suffer, it seemed psychological distress plays a huge role in the exacerbation of the disease.
 Doctors and many people believe psychological ‘stress’ to be a major triggering factor in many skin diseases, specifically psoriasis (Shuster 614).
 The correlation between skin and mind may be a result of the skin’s role as biological structure of transmitting information, and perhaps also the social response to the infectious nature of skin disease in the recent past; consequently a disorder of the skin may have a very severe effect on the mind (615).
 He infer this is the basis of the erroneous belief that mind is a significant etiological aspect in skin disease.
 Moreover, he believes that there is a strong proof that both mind and ‘stress’ transform certain skin circulatory and immune responses but in a direction which might be anticipated to improve psoriasis (615).
-Therefore, based on the belief by many expertises in the field of medicine, psychological stress can worsen psoriasis.
+Therefore, based on the belief by many expertise in the field of medicine, psychological stress can worsen psoriasis.

 There are many cases have been reported that stress can exacerbate psoriasis.
 Scientific research reports roughly 40% of cases in the beginning or worsening of psoriasis, psychosocial stress has been reported to play an important role (Gupta et al. 166).
 A few studies have been published that about 80% of patients with psoriasis are stress reactors.
 Many psychosocial intercessions have been reported to be a vital addition in the typical therapeutic management of psoriasis (166).
 Based on the study of 127 patients with plaque psoriasis who got admitted to Dermatology inpatient unit, the psychosocial stress measures such as major life events, psychological or personality factors, social support, and minor daily stressful events or hassles were used to evaluate the severity of the disease of psoriatic patients (168).
 Based on the result of the dermatologic measures that were done, it revealed that the high stress reactors (i.e. stress exacerbates psoriasis) had extensive psoriasis on head (face and scalp), neck, upper extremities, and genital area which are classified as “emotionally charged” because psoriasis in these anatomical parts are more likely to induce emotional reactions in the patients … In retroactive study, the high stress reactors also reported a larger number of flare-ups of their psoriasis during the 6 months prior to admission (170).
 In this study, the psychocutaneous traits have identified the high stress reactors from the low stress reactors (i.e. less significant link of stress and psoriasis).
 The high stress reactors had more disfiguring psoriasis because it affected many regions of their body.